wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 * **Mobile Web Sharing**: Mobile sharing doesn't have to be a terrible experience.
 Create beautiful interfaces for your mobile users to share their thoughts about your content.
 Sharing in mobile has actually a higher sharing rate than on desktop.
 Allow your users to share your content to facebook, twitter, linkedin, tumblr, google+, whatsapp and others easily on their smartphones.
 Smartphone sharing is smart.

-<h4>Conversion Tools</h4>
+<h4>Tracking Tools</h4>

 * **Conversion Tracking**: Understand how social sharing is driving your conversions.
 Analyze results per user, per post or per social network.
-Social sharing definitely contributes to your website and your share analytics shall prove just that
+Social sharing definitely contributes to your website and your share analytics shall prove just that.

+* **Copy Paste Share tracking**: Tracking social media in alternative methods such as SMS, Chat or Copy & Paste URL (Dark Social) will allow you to effectively measure social media ROI.
+Understand how many shares are being made without using social sharing buttons.
+Get share information on shares made through copy & paste, facebook messenger and other chat applications, email and twitter clients.

 <h4>Engagement Apps</h4>